 The Hansen Scholarship Program

 The program brings together an unrivalled package of benefits for high-achieving students who may otherwise struggle financially to access higher education.

-It offers free accommodation, living allowances, funds for an international exchange, internship or voluntary opportunity, plus a tailored enrichment program including academic orientation, study skills, mentoring and cultural activities.
+It offers free accommodation, living allowances, funds for an international exchange, internship or voluntary opportunity, plus a tailored development program including academic orientation, study skills, mentoring and cultural activities.